Social Media for Radio Amateurs: The Best YouTube Channels, Podcasts and Communities

 German-Language Amateur Radio Podcasts

 For German-speaking listeners, there are several podcast offerings.
 The Amateurfunk-Podcast covers current topics from German-speaking amateur radio, presents projects and conducts interviews with OMs and YLs from the DACH region.
 The DARC also occasionally produces podcast formats and audio contributions available through the association’s website.
-Particularly noteworthy is the weekly roundup from the OeVSV, which is available as an audio podcast on oeradio.at.
+Complementing this, oeradio.at offers a weekly roundup as an audio podcast.

 Online Communities: Exchange and Networking